JimHokanson/blog/blog/2021/2021_02_windows_support_programs/readme.md

 <img src="HsqV3.png">

-One annoying feature is that warns you about a lot of libraries that are a part of Windows.
-I used to hate using Dependency Walker because it was clearly abandoned, but someone on that linked StackOverflow post pointed out that you can now use Dependencies instead of Dependency Walker.
-When reading this I felt like that person that still uses Internet Explorer because how else are you going to get on the "internet"?!?
+One annoying feature is that warns you about a lot of "missing" libraries that are actually just a part of Windows.
+I used to hate using Dependency Walker because it was clearly abandoned, but I knew of no alternative.
+I don't remember how I came across Dependencies, a replacement for Dependency Walker, but boy was I excited!
+At the same time, I felt like that person that still uses Internet Explorer because how else are you going to get on the "internet"?!?
+That's a shoutout to my dad....
+Why hadn't anyone told me earlier?

 # Windows Path Editor #